-(b) Conversion Rate.
-The number of Conversion Shares issuable upon a conversion of any portion of this Note pursuant to Section 2 shall be determined according to the following formula (the "Conversion Rate"):
+(b) Conve rsion Rate.
+The number of Conversion Shares issuable upon a conversion of a ny portion of this Note pursuant to Section 2 shall be determined according to the following formula (the "Conversion I Rate"):

-Conversion Amount

-Conversion Price
+Conversion Amount Conversion Price

-(c) Mechanics of Conversion.
-The conversion of this Note shall be conducted in the following manner:

-(i) Holder's Delivery Requirements.
+- (c) Mechanics of Conversion.
+The conversion of this Note shall be conducted in the following manner: - (i) Holder's Delivery Requirements.
 To convert a Conversion Amount into Conversion Shares on any date (the "Conversion Date"), the Holder shall (A) transmit by facsimile or electronic mail (or otherwise deliver), for receipt on or prior to 5:00 p.m.
-New York City time on such date, a copy of an executed conversion notice in the form attached hereto as Exhibit A (the "Conversion Notice") to the Company (Attention: Matthew Pfeffer, Fax: (661) 775-2099, Email: mpfeffer@mannkindcorp.com), and (B) if required by Section 2(c)(vi), surrender to a common carrier for delivery to the Company, no later than three (3) Business Days after the Conversion Date, the original Note being converted (or an indemnification undertaking in customary form with respect to this Note in the case of its loss, theft or destruction).

-(ii) Company's Response.
+New York City time on such date, a copy of an executed conversion notice in the form attached hereto as Exhibit A (the "Conversion Notice") to the Company (Attention: Matthew Pfeffer, Fax: (661) 775-2099, Email: mpfeffer@mannkindcorp.com), and (B) if required by Section 2(c)(vi), surrender to a common carrier for delivery to the Company, no later than three (3) Business Days after the Conversion Date, the original Note being converted (or an indemnification undertaking in customary form with respect to this Note in the case of its loss, theft or destruction). - (ii) Company's Response.
 Upon receipt or deemed receipt by the Company of a copy of a Conversion Notice, the Company (I) shall immediately send, via facsimile, a confirmation of receipt of such Conversion Notice to the Holder and the Company's designated transfer agent (the "Transfer Agent"), which confirmation shall constitute an instruction to the Transfer Agent to process such Conversion Notice in accordance with the terms herein and (II) on or before the second (2nd) Business Day following the date of receipt or deemed receipt by the Company of such Conversion Notice (the "Share Delivery Date") (A) provided that the Transfer Agent is participating in The Depository Trust Company ("DTC") Fast Automated Securities Transfer Program and provided that the Holder is eligible to receive Shares through DTC, credit such aggregate number of Conversion Shares to which the Holder shall be entitled to the Holder's or its designee's balance account with DTC through its Deposit Withdrawal Agent Commission system, or (B) if the foregoing shall not apply, issue and deliver to the address as specified in the Conversion Notice, a stock certificate, registered in the name of the Holder or its designee, for the number of Conversion Shares to which the Holder shall be entitled.
-If notwithstanding the provisions of Section 2(c)(vi), the Holder elects to physically surrender this Note for conversion and the Principal represented by this Note is greater than the Principal being converted, then the Company shall, as soon as practicable and in no event later than three (3) Business Days after receipt of this Note.
+If notwithstanding the provisions of Section 2(c)(vi), the Holder elects to physically surrender this Note for conversion and the Principal represented by this Note is greater than the Principal being converted, then the Company shall, as soon as practicable and in no event later than three (3) Business Days after receipt of this Note (the "Note Delivery Date") and at its own expense, issue and deliver to the Holder a new Note representing the Principal not converted and cancel this Note.
 The Conversion Shares will be freely transferable and will not contain a legend restricting the resale or transferability of the Conversion Shares if the Unrestricted Conditions (as defined below) are met.